 In Kruger, the trial and appeal decisions engaged with this subtle distinction.
 Justice Rip at trial interpreted the words of s.10 and s.248 literally.
 Rip J found that there was no qualifying language in the definition of inventory.
 Any property the cost or value of which is relevant to the computation of business income is inventory.
 The interpretive form of this argument is persuasive given the language of the ITA.

-One issue with this interpretation emerges only if we look to the textual argument’s corollary: What is not capital property is thus inventory.
+One issue with the plain meaning interpretation emerges only if we look to its corollary: What is not capital property is thus inventory.
 But there are several classes of property that are not inventory and not capital property, such as windfalls, depreciable property, Canadian resource property, and even mark-to-market property held by financial institutions.
-The literal interpretation implies something that is not true.
+The literal interpretation implies something that is false.

 On the other hand, Justice Noël interpreted the definition of inventory according to its ordinary meaning i.e. that inventory is property held for sale.
 This approach followed the Supreme Court’s analysis in Friesen.
 Note, one will not find the words “held for sale” in the s.248 definition of “inventory”, nor in s.10(1), which is the operative provision here.
-Interestingly, they appear in only two places in the ITA: s.10(4) and s.10(5).
+Interestingly, the words appear in only two places in the ITA; namely, s.10(4) and s.10(5).

 7.13 At first glance, reading down and reading in may seem to be symmetrical techniques and remedies, two sides of the same coin.
 However, the courts are right to distinguish them and to be much more cautious in using the reading in technique or remedy.
 As an interpretation technique, reading down merely makes explicit what the court finds to be implicit in the legislative text.
 It is impossible for drafters to spell out every qualification or limitation that might appropriately apply in a given set of circumstances.
 Otherwise, provisions would go on for pages.
 Modern legislation is drafted in general terms, effectively delegating to official interpreters the work of adapting the language to particular facts and reading down its scope when there is a good reason to do so.